stfc-sciml/sciml-workshop/course_1.0/08_large_scale_resources.md

 In this simple example we create a very minimal image that has a couple of additional applications packaged into it.

- - `Boostrap:`: where to get the base image from.
+ - `BootStrap:`: where to get the base image from.
 Common options are:
    - `library`: the singularity container repos
    - `docker`: a docker image from docker hub or elsewhere
    - `localimage`: a singularity image on your machine